MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

-\begin{itemize} \item \textbf{ACM\footnote{http://dl.acm.org}.} It is a citation network dataset which commonly used in heterogeneous graph representation learning task.
-The nodes include paper, author, subject and the edge includes paper-author and paper-topic.
-In the experiment, we extracted the papers published in the conference VLDB, COMM, KDD, SIGMOD, SIGCOMM, MobiCOMM, and divided the papers into four categories: database, wireless communication, and data mining.
-The constructed heterogeneous graph contains 3,025 Paper nodes, 5,912 Author nodes, and 57 Subject nodes.
-The initial features of the papers are obtained by embedding the keywords of the paper using the bag-of-words model. \item \textbf{DBLP\footnote{https://dblp.uni-trier.de}.} Like the ACM dataset, it is also a well-known open-source citation network dataset, but its data scale is relatively larger.
-The nodes in this dataset include paper, author and conference, and the relationship between nodes includes paper-author and paper-conference.
-In the experiment, we extracted part of the data in DBLP, and divided the papers into four categories: database, artificial intelligence, information extraction, and data mining. \item \textbf{IMDB\footnote{https://www.imdb.com}.} It is a movie dataset.
-The nodes include movie, actor, and director.
-The relationship includes movie-actor and movie-director.
-In the experiment, we extracted 4661 movie nodes, 5841 actor nodes, and 2270 director nodes.
-Nodes are divided into three categories according to the movie plot, namely action movies, comedies, and dramas.
-The description of movie plots in the dataset is word embedding obtained by the bag-of-words model, which is used as the initial feature of movies. \end{itemize}
+\item \textbf{DBLP\footnote{https://dblp.uni-trier.de}.} It is a citation network dataset that is commonly used in heterogeneous graph representation learning tasks.
+The nodes in this dataset include paper, author, and conference information.
+The relationships between the nodes include paper-author and paper-conference.
+In the experiment, we extracted part of the data in DBLP and divided the papers into four categories: database, artificial intelligence, information extraction, and data mining. \item \textbf{IMDB\footnote{https://www.imdb.com}.} It is a movie dataset.
+The nodes include movie, actor, and director information.
+The relationships include movie-actor and movie-director.
+In our experiment, we extracted 4661 movie nodes, 5841 actor nodes, and 2270 director nodes.
+Nodes are divided into three categories according to the movie plot, namely, action movies, comedies, and dramas.
+The description of movie plots in the dataset is word embedding obtained by the bag-of-words model, which is used as the initial feature of the movies. \item \textbf{ACM\footnote{http://dl.acm.org}.} Like the DBLP dataset, it is also a well-known open-source citation network dataset, but its data scale is smaller.
+The nodes include paper, author, subject information and the edge includes paper-author and paper-topic relationships.
+In our experiment, we extracted the papers published in the conferences VLDB, COMM, KDD, SIGMOD, SIGCOMM, and MobiCOMM.
+We then divided the papers into three categories: database, wireless communication, and data mining.
+The constructed heterogeneous graph contains 3025 paper nodes, 5912 author nodes, and 56 subject nodes.
+The initial features of the papers are obtained by embedding the keywords of the paper using the bag-of-words model. \end{itemize}